gcruzgar/trdiff/README.md

 Note: fastBPE must be compiled before running.
 See [fastBPE](https://github.com/glample/fastBPE) for help.

 Once the sentences have been prepared, the XLM model can be [applied](scripts/XLM_generate_embeddings.py) to produce tensors of shape (sequence_length, batch_size, model_dimension).
 When using XLM the first hidden state of the last layer is used as input for classification tasks as recommended in the XLM repository.
-This corresponds to tensor[0]in python.
+This corresponds to tensor[0] in python.
+Generating sentence embeddings is quite computer intensive so the use of GPUs is advised.
+For example, the limit of sentences that can be processed at the same time is around 500 for a 128GB CPU, however, the run time is relatively low (around 30 minutes) so the text can be run quite quickly in parallel.

 ## Semi-Supervised Regression
 Due to the limit in labeled data (currently have access to ~300 documents) and the easier access to unlabeled data, semi-supervised regression is a good candidate for improved regression models.